cfm-mpc/ipmitool_exporter/README.md

 Prometheus exporter to collect the inlet temperature of the server using the `ipmitool` command.

-Information about the prometheus Python client can be found in: http://prometheus.github.io/client_python/
+Information about the prometheus Python client can be found at: http://prometheus.github.io/client_python/

+# Requirements

+- `python 3.6` with:
+    - prometheus_client

+- `ipmitool`

 # Instructions